Logos and uniforms of the New York Giants: 1950–1960

 In 1957 the NFL passed a rule stating all teams would have two jerseys in their uniform sets, one primary color and the other white.
 This season the blue jersey became the Giants standard home jersey.

 Appearing on the Giants' helmets for the first time in 1957 were the players' uniform numbers.
 The two digits, in a small white Futura font, were placed to the left and right of the red center stripe on the back of the helmet in 1957, and at both the front and back of the helmet in 1958.
 (The first Giant player of contemporary times to be assigned a single-digit number, placekicker Pete Gogolak [1966], wore a helmet with his number "3" placed on the red center stripe, at both the front and back of the helmet).
 This style and placement of helmet number was adopted in 1963 by the Pittsburgh Steelers, who kept the design into the 1990s.
-Also, a non-contiguous blue-red-blue tri-stripe design on the sides of the legs for both home and road pants appeared.
+Also, a non-contiguous red-blue-red tri-stripe design on the sides of the legs for both home and road pants appeared.
 In 1960, an integrated khaki belt was introduced to the pants, but the belt lasted a single season.

 Uniforms in the NFL at this time were not as standardized as they are today, so the "template" for Giants uniforms during this period was subject to variations that would be considered major today, such as the aforementioned switching of red and blue jerseys at home.
 Most notably, players from this period were photographed wearing either leather helmets dyed blue without a central red stripe, or with blue plastic helmets featuring the signature red stripe and tethered to the players' heads with a leather chinstrap.